s0t7x/decky-sunshine/docs/platform_streaming.md

 4. Enter the PIN displayed on your PC and click on "Pair".
 5. Once paired, the Moonlight Client will connect to the Sunshine server and stream your Steam Deck.

-For a detailed guide on how to install Decky Sunshine look at (Getting Started with Decky Sunshine)[https://github.com/s0t7x/decky-sunshine/blob/main/docs/getting_started.md].
+For a detailed guide on how to install Decky Sunshine take a look at [Getting Started with Decky Sunshine](https://github.com/s0t7x/decky-sunshine/blob/main/docs/getting_started.md).

 ## Setting up OBS for Streaming

-1. Download and install OBS Studio from the official website (https://obsproject.com/).
+1. Download and install OBS Studio from the [official website](https://obsproject.com/).
 2. Launch OBS and create a new scene.
 3. In the "Sources" panel, click on the "+" button and select "Game Capture".
 4. In the "Create/Select Source" window, choose the Moonlight Desktop Client from the list of running applications.